-Our expertise means that we can answer all the questions about head lice you may have.
+Our professional expertise means that we can answer all the questions about head lice you may have.
 Read on for comprehensive head lice information specifically included for parents.

 What is the difference between a nit and an egg?